Yoast/wordpress-seo/readme.txt

 = 18.2 =
 Release Date: February 22nd, 2022

+Yoast SEO 18.2 is out today!
+This release includes more fixes and enhancements to enjoy.
+We improved the workings of the FAQ and How-to blocks.
+Happy optimizing!
+Read more about what's new in Yoast SEO 18.2 in [our release post in English](https://yoa.st/release-22-2-22) or [our release post in Spanish](https://yoa.st/release-22-2-22-spanish)!

 Enhancements:

 * Optimizes the images in FAQ and HowTo blocks to be more responsive and load faster.